TillKnollmann/LatexDevContainerTemplate/README.md

 # LatexDevContainerTemplate
-A template for a latex devcontainer for vs studio code.
+A template for a latex devcontainer for vs studio code using a full latex container [https://hub.docker.com/r/tillknollmann/latex2022](https://hub.docker.com/r/tillknollmann/latex2022).